PixiEditor/PixiEditor/README.md

 Follow these instructions to get PixiEditor working on your machine.

-1. Download zipped file from our [official website](https://pixieditor.net/download/)
+1. Download the zipped installer from our official website
-2. Extract .zip archive
+2. Extract the installer from the archive
-3. Open installer
+3. Launch it
-4. Follow installer instructions
+4. Follow the steps in the installer to finish the installation

 ## Featured content